sijadev/docker_ci/README.md

 # Jenkins:

-1. During the build appears the init password for jenkins !
-   - copy it from the console .. or
-        - docker exec -u 0 -it jenkins bash
+1. - docker exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword
-        - cat /var/lib/jenkins/secrets/initialAdminPassword
    - http://127.0.0.1:8080/ and paste the password.
    - All need plugins are already installed --> Initial plugins